You could be shipping orders out to customers quicker and more efficiently. But if you’re not tracking warehouse performance, you’ll never know how.

 - Return to vendor stock.

-Such an important part of the warehouse operation needs to be tracked and measured with its own KPI.
+Such an important part of the warehouse operation needs to be tracked and measured with its own key warehouse performance indicators.
 This can be done by paying close attention to time taken for received stock to be counted, booked in and ready to put away.

 It’s a good idea to record exact timestamps of all delivered stock.
 Then record another timestamp as soon as this stock is ready for putting away.
 You can then calculate an average for the month and compare to previous performance.

-(Don’t forget, this is one of the warehouse management KPIs a quality barcode scanner like the Veeqo VS1 can help drastically improve.)
+This is one of the warehouse KPIs a quality barcode scanner can help drastically improve too.

 This then gives a percentage of the number of orders that were picked correctly.